 Now that you have a rough idea of your income, you can start thinking about how much to allocate toward major expenses like labor, rent, and inventory.
 With these tips, you can create a restaurant budget that takes common beginner challenges into account, from managing inventory to hiring the optimal number of workers.

 Food and alcohol spend

 The first order of business for any fresh restaurateur is, of course, the food — and it requires a sizable investment.
-According to Toast’s Restaurant Success Report, 52% of restaurant professionals struggle most with high food and operating costs.
-The best way to get — and stay — ahead of food costs is by building them into your restaurant budget plan from the start.
+The best way to stay ahead of food costs is by building them into your restaurant budget plan from the start.

 Clearly, sales volume is a big part of this equation.
 It can be impacted by restaurant hours, estimated number of covers (e.g. the people you're feeding), and how many pickup and delivery orders you'll fill — in addition to your on-site service.
 Projecting sales volume can help inform a lot of financial decisions, and if you're not happy with your food cost percentage, finding a way to increase your sales volume can be a big help.